 In World War 1, Ford was a manufacturer of the Liberty V12 aircraft engine for the army air corps, and as it became apparent there could be a second global conflict, Ford wanted to again get into the aircraft engine business.
 To this end, Rolls-Royce was contacted regarding licensed production of their new Merlin V12 engine, but no licensing argeement could be reached.
 In fact, the Merlin was instead licensed to Packard, and the Packard Merlin was used in P-51 Mustangs in Europe, along with other applications.
-With his pride wounded, Henry Ford vowed to build an engine of the exact same size, but which would be more technically advanced and with more power than the Rolls.
+Henry Ford vowed to build an engine of the exact same size, but which would be more technically advanced and with more power than the Rolls.
 A 1650-cid, 4-cam, 48-valve V-12 engine was designed, and Ford approached the army air corps with a production proposal.
 So sure was Ford that the proposal would be approved and contracts for production awarded, a matter of Ford's continuing over-optimism, that production preparations were made, including making the casting cores and ordering the tooling.
-How ever, the competition was the Allison 1710 cid V12, and it had already been in production for some years.
+However, the competition was the Allison 1710 cid V12, and it had already been in production for some years.
 Large amounts of spare parts were on hand and numbers of mechanics had been trained to work on it.
 So, a production contract for the Ford 1650 V-12 was not awarded.

 At the same time, the army tank corps was searching for a suitable engine for the Sherman tank.
 Initially, the Sherman used a 9-cyl radial aircooled engine, but this engine was in critical short supply for aircraft uses.
 As well, the engine tended to foul spark plugs on the bottom cylinders, and seemingly at the worst times, such as when jousting with German panzers.
 The tank corps tried using a Chrysler "multi bank" engine, which was really five inline 6-cylinder flatheads bolted to a common crankcase.
 This was unsatisfactory because of the nightmare of servicing a 30-cylinder engine, and because total output was only 375 hp, not nearly enough for a 35-ton tank going cross-country.
 Shermans with twin GMC 6-71 diesels were produced for the Marines, mostly to lessen the threat of fuel fires on landing vessels, but since the 6-71 itself was still being developed, another alternative was desired.
 Therefore the army went to Ford and in effect said, "Look, we don't need another aircraft V12, but we do need a good tank V8."
 Ford then took the casting cores for the V12, chopped off the rear 4 cylinders, and the GAA V8 was born.
 To facilitate a quick production startup on the engine, it was decided to keep the existing design, which meant that the engine stayed as a 60-degree V-engine, and because all the design, engineering and coring was for alumunum, this feature was kept as well.
 Thus we have the Ford GAA, an "accidental" engine of the finest magnitude, likely the biggest light alloy, water cooled V8 engine ever built.

 It is NOT a Merlin copy.
 The Rolls Royce Merlin was a single overhead cam engine with rocker followers, whereas the GAA is a true double OHC engine with the cam lobes directly acting on mechanical buckets.
-The Merlin's spark plugs were located on the exhaust port side of the head just below the exhaust ports, whereas the GAA had its plugs centrally located in the combustion chamber, as per modern practice.
+The Merlin's spark plugs were located on the exhaust side of the head just below the exhaust ports, whereas the GAA had its plugs centrally located in the combustion chamber, as per modern practice.
 The GAA featured a patented "power divider" gearbox which drove all the cams, pumps and distributors, where-as the Merlin used a more conventional setup.
 Finally, the GAA featured a one-piece block casting, but the Merlin featured a split block casting.
 The confusion between the GAA and the Merlin arose because they both featured the same bore and stroke (5.4" x 6.0"), and because later in the war Ford of Britain did produce 400 Merlins per week at a factory in Urmston, England.